QIran-QWorld/IR_QProject_101/README.md

 **Mentor:** Payman Kazemikhah

-**Pre-requisite:** Superconductive Qubits / Quantum Computers / Python / (Appropriate for Bachelor or Master Students in Physics and Electrical Eng.)
+**Pre-requisite:** Physics/ RF Electronics /Python/ Qubits (Appropriate for Bachelor or Master Students in Physics and Electrical Eng.)

-**Abstract:** Superconducting qubits are one of the most mature technologies to make quantum computers a reality.
-They’re considered as one of the frontrummers to build quantum processors.
+**Abstract:**  Transmon qubits are one of the most mature technologies to make scalable chips a reality.
+They’re considered as one of the frontrunners to build processors.
 Gladly, students can use software packages to design/optimize relevant devices/chips to this technology.
-The provided open-source packages allow students to design qubits, resonators, control and read-out circuits.
+The provided open source packages allow students toa design qubits, resonators, control and read out circuits.
 Moreover, you can see the results and characteristics of your simulated device using coding and workflows.
-The goal of the research is to investigate the open-source and accessible software packages for designing superconductive technology.
+The goal of the research is to investigate the open-source and accessible software packages for designing qubit technology.
 The group members must go through all of the libraries and options to examine the full potential of each package.
-The four developed packages for superconductive qubits are the following:
+The four developed packages for qubits are the following:
 1. Qiskit Metal (IBM Company)
 2. KQCircuits (IQM Company)
 3. SQCircuit (Stanford University)
 4. scQubits (University of Chicago)
+5. Palace (Amazon Braket)
+6. Keysight ADS

-After acquainted with the basics of superconductive qubits, the group members must get to know each package and try to present simple codes and workflows required to design the devices.
+After acquainted with the basics of transmon qubits, the group members must get to know each package and try to present simple codes and workflows required to design the devices.
 Then, provide a detailed report of the functionality and the features of each software package.

 ### #03: Quantum Image Processing and Representation